m4theus4ndr4de/insights-airbnb-nyc/README.md

 <h2>6.
 Conclusion</h2>

-<p>The questions from the CEO that motivated this project were answered.
+<p align="justify">The questions from the CEO that motivated this project were answered.
 Some of the answers can lead to future profit.
 Based on data, the CEO can take further steps on the real state market.</p>

 <h2>7.
 Future Work</h2>